Location Santa Cruz de la Sierra, Bolivia

 - University degree in Psychology, Social Work or other relevant area

 Essential Professional Background:

-- Strong experience on project development
+- Solid experience on multidisciplinary work

 Cuso International terms and conditions allow you to lead a modest and healthy lifestyle while being effective in your placement.
 This support package will cover basic living expenses for one volunteer and is not intended to cover home-based expenses (ex. loans, support payments, etc.) or luxury items such as imported items in placement or international personal travel.